HiGR: Industrial-Scale Hierarchical Generative Slate Recommendation Framework in Tencent: Experiments

-We validate the efficiency of HiGR from theoretical complexity analysis and empirical experiments.
-Given a list of $M$ items, each item consists of $D$ sids, which means decoding $M \times D$ tokens.
-Note $d$ is the hidden dimension of the model, $l_\text{item}$ is the number of layers of item-level decoder in HiGR and lazy decoder layers in OneRec, $l_\text{sid}$ is the number of layers of sid-level decoder in HiGR.
-For the OneRec model, the time complexities of decoding with greedy search and beam search are $\mathcal{O}(M^3D^3\cdot l_\text{item} \cdot d)$ and $\mathcal{O}(B \cdot M^3D^3\cdot l_\text{item} \cdot d)$, respectively.
-While the time complexity of HiGR is $\mathcal{O}(M^3 \cdot l_\text{item} \cdot d + B \cdot MD^3 \cdot l_\text{sid} \cdot d)$.
-Note $l_\text{item}$ is much larger than $l_\text{sid}$, the time complexity of HiGR is much smaller than OneRec.
-For a fair comparison, we configured both OneRec and HiGR with identical model settings and conducted all experiments in the same hardware environment.
-As shown in Figure \ref{efficiency}, the horizontal and vertical axes correspond to inference efficiency (samples/minute) and effective view Recall@5, respectively.
-Without KV caching, the proposed HiGR outperforms OneRec with beam search by over 5\% in performance, while also being more than 5 times faster in inference speed.
-HiGR significantly outperforms OneRec with greedy search, while also offering faster inference speed.
-With KV caching, HiGR also demonstrated superior performance and inference efficiency.
+We validate HiGR's efficiency through complexity analysis and empirical evaluations.
+For a slate of $M$ items with $D$ SIDs each, decoding involves $M \times D$ tokens.
+Let $d$ be the hidden dimension, $l_\text{slate}$ the number of slate-planners in HiGR and lazy decoders in OneRec, and $l_\text{item}$ the number of item-generators.
+Decomposing decoding into greedy slate planning with beam SID generation drops complexity from $\mathcal{O}(B \cdot M^3D^3\cdot l_\text{slate} \cdot d)$ (OneRec) to $\mathcal{O}(M^3 \cdot l_\text{slate} \cdot d + B \cdot MD^3 \cdot l_\text{item} \cdot d)$, theoretically demonstrating that HiGR has substantially lower decoding complexity than OneRec.
+For a fair empirical comparison, OneRec and HiGR use identical model settings and the same hardware environment.
+As shown in figure \ref{efficiency}, without KV caching, HiGR achieves over $5\%$ higher Recall@5 than OneRec-Beam with more than $5\times$ speedup, and also surpasses OneRec-Greedy in both accuracy and speed.
+With KV caching, it still offers the best quality-efficiency trade-off.